shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

    Sphinx did not have a way to import Word file.
-   There is a experimental implementation to export to Word file, but it is not stable.
+   However, there is a experimental implementation to build Word docx file, but it is not stable.

 .. s6:: effect slide